neyob1/ActiveDirectoryLab/Documentation/AD-Lab-Walkthrough.md

 <img width="500" height="400" alt="reset password PS" src="https://github.com/user-attachments/assets/6d0ab820-9148-46cf-aeb1-56f4c668fd07" />

-PowerShell allows administrators to quickly reset passwords and unlock accounts without navigating the graphical interface.
+PowerShell allows administrators to quickly reset passwords and unlock accounts without navigating the Active Directory which lowers the risk for any configuration errors

-#### Real World Considerations

-Applies to both manual and automated process:
+##### Applies to both manual and automated process:

 - In a real-world enviornment the user would be notified of the temporary password through a secure form of communication
 - The user would then login on thier end using that password where they would then prompted to reset it again using thier own password